2022 Sangdang by-election: Controversies and issues

 There were no debates for this by-election as Chung Woo-taik is the sole candidate qualifying for the debates.
 According to the law only member of a political party that has at least 5 MPs and/or, received at least 3% votes at the past elections qualify for the debates.
 Based on these regulations, only Chung is qualified.
 People's Solidarity for Participation and Citizens' Autonomy, a non-governmental organisation (NGO), urged the Sangdang National Election Commission (NEC) branch to hold debates to guarantee the "right to know".

-Kim Shi-jean, an independent candidate, was criticised by netizens for using blue as a main colour, which is also a party colour of the Democratic Party that did not put candidate.
+Kim Shi-jean, an independent candidate, was criticised by netizens for using blue as a main colour, which is also the colour used by the Democratic Party that did not put forward a candidate.
 A photo was uploaded on her Facebook, which was taken along with the Democratic Party president Song Young-gil, also brought controversies.
 Park Jin-jae, another independent candidate, also criticised Kim for confusing the voters over using blue colour and not mentioning herself as an "independent".